dojo/widget-core/README.md

 `DomWrapper` is used to wrap DOM that is created _outside_ of the virtual DOM system.
 This is the main mechanism to integrate _foreign_ components or widgets into the virtual DOM system.

-The `DomWrapper` generates a class/constructor function that is then used as a widget constructor in the virtual DOM.  `DomWrapper` takes up to two arguments.
+The `DomWrapper` generates a class/constructor function that is then used as a widget class in the virtual DOM.  `DomWrapper` takes up to two arguments.
 The first argument is the DOM node that it is wrapping.
 The second is an optional set of options.

 The currently supported options: